Start a Spring Vegetable Garden

 How to Grow Probably the most productive and attractive way to grow a garden, especially in our area where soils lack nutrients and good texture, is to create raised beds.
 There are many advantages to a raised bed, and one of the biggest is that it doesn’t involve tilling.
 Tilling has become less popular in the home garden – it contributes to top soil loss, can increase weeds by bringing seeds up where they will germinate, and destroys the structure of the soil and the beneficial organisms living there.
-Many sites describe how to build a raised bed (for example, the UF document ENH1211).
+Many sites describe how to build a raised bed and our sister site Locally Laid can build custom beds for you..
 They can be built any size but limiting them to 4’ wide allows you to reach from both sides without walking into the bed.
 Raised planters complement square foot gardening, first proposed by Mel Bartholomew, which has become a popular and efficient way to garden.

 Create your Bed Once you’ve located your garden, if you’ve built raised beds, it’s time to create your soil mix.
 A 1-1-1 mix (by volume) of compost, peat moss and vermiculite makes the perfect soil.
 If you don’t have your own garden compost, then combine different kinds of store compost to ensure you’re putting a variety of nutrients into the mix.
 Once the planters are filled, mark off 1’ by 1’ squares with a sturdy grid.
 One-inch-wide strips of wood lath work well for this and give you a constant point of reference for spacing your plants correctly.
 Refer to our “Planting Guide for North Florida Vegetables” for suggested number of plants per square foot, for both transplants and seeds.